-When you face a DWI charge in Texas, the penalties after a conviction can be severe.
-You should not just admit to the charges to quickly end the case.
-Consider retaining an Austin DWI lawyer to defend you, and try to avoid the most serious consequences.
+When you face a DWI charge in Austin, Texas, the penalties after a conviction can be severe.
+After you’ve served time in jail, having a criminal history could make finding suitable employment or a place to live challenging.
+Because of the potential lifelong consequences, you should not just admit to the charges to quickly end the case.
+However, you can consider retaining an Austin DWI lawyer to defend you to avoid the most serious consequences.

 Although it may seem like you have few options trying to stand up to law enforcement and prosecutors, having an attorney on your side can lead to new avenues in your defense strategy.
 At the Law Offices of Randall B. Isenberg, we are ready to help you immediately.

-How Our DWI Attorneys Will Work for You
+How Our Austin DWI Attorneys Will Work for You

 We Will Closely Investigate the Facts in the Case